 You Can Help!
 To date, we have raised $5000 from the Eric Berne Fund and have received generous donations and pledges from TA trainers and practitioners around the world.
-Our goal is to raise a further $3000 for video editing, access-optimization across platforms and project awareness.
+Our goal is to raise a further $1500 for video editing, course access sustainability, and project awareness.
 Donations of any size are welcome as we want to include as many people as possible, from many countries around the world.
 Together we can make a difference!

 We welcome donations of any size to Project TA 101!

 As a TSTA or PTSTA you can evaluate TA 101 written exams, facilitate online discussion groups, or become a community connection resource.
 For more information contact us: email@example.com